wojwozniak/university/List06/task4-proof.md

         First cond check evaluates to false - we go to the next one.
 Second cond check evaluates to false - we return disjunction of neg-nnf of both sides of the conjunction.
 We get (¬Φ ∪ ¬ѱ).
 Using De Morgan's law we get ¬(Φ ∩ ѱ).

+We get expected output for every case in the inductive step.

 By structural induction we have proven that neg-nnf is correct for all formulas (and, by extension that